Personal Retirement Savings Accounts

-As an employee, if you do not have access to a company pension scheme, your employer is legally obliged to offer you at least one standard PRSA.
+As an employee, if you do not have access to a company pension scheme, your employer is legally obliged to offer you access to at least one standard PRSA.
 Your employer may also contribute to your PRSA but is not obliged to do so.
-Even if you do contribute to a company pension scheme you can also choose to make Additional Voluntary Contributions (AVCs) to either an AVC fund offered under your main employer scheme or to your own personally owned AVC PRSA.
+Even if you do contribute to a company pension scheme you can also choose to make Additional Voluntary Contributions (AVCs) to either an AVC fund offered under your main employer’s scheme or to your own personally owned AVC PRSA.

 Contributions can be made either on a regular basis or once-off payments